aicenter/simod/README.md

 # Quick Start Guide

 ## Data
 First you need to [download the test data for your first experiment](https://owncloud.cesnet.cz/index.php/s/GnwFj41o73natth).
-It is a experiment on Manhattan with real historical data from the taxi and limusine commision.
+It is an experiment on Manhattan with real historical [data](https://data.cityofnewyork.us/dataset/Yellow-Tripdata-2015-January-June/2yzn-sicd) from the NYC Taxi and Limusine Commision.
 Extract the folder anywhere in your computer.
 It contains:
 - `maps` directory with files `nodes.geojson` and `edges.geojson`.
-- `dm.csv`: distance matrix needed for fats travel time computations.
+- `dm.csv`: distance matrix needed for fast travel time computations.
 - `station_positions.csv`: file with positions of the parking/refueling stations for the MoD operator.
-- `test.cfg`: configuration file.
+- `test.cfg`: SiMoD configuration file.
 - `trips.txt`: the file with the demand.